-Sharp knee pain can be extremely unpleasant and usually indicates a problem in one of the knee bones, or the surrounding neural structures.
+Sharp knee pain can be extremely unpleasant, often stopping people in their tracks.
+It usually indicates a problem in one of the knee bones, or the surrounding neural structures.
 It can also occur when there is damage to the soft tissues in and around the knee.

 When the sharp pain is confined to the knee joint, it usually indicates a problem in the knee joint itself such as a soft tissue injury or inflammation of the joint.
 If it accompanied by a shooting pain that travels down the leg, that usually indicates a neural problem either at the knee itself, or in the lower back.